|SEO-friendly URLs & Permalinks|

 “An image is worth a thousand words”, as the saying goes.
 But is it in any language?

 Maybe the image you chose to illustrate a point for anglophone visitors won’t necessary translate to people socialised in non-English spoken society?
 A video in Portuguese would look great with German subtitles on your German site, wouldn’t it?

-MultilingualPress PRO adds great flexibility to the cultural aspects of translation by keeping separated media libraries in WordPress Multisite intact.
+MultilingualPress adds great flexibility to the cultural aspects of translation by keeping separated media libraries in WordPress Multisite intact.
 Yes, it means you have to upload each image for each language and possibly host multiple versions of one and the same image.
 Just think it through—it’s a feature.